tameemasa18-maker/Ex.no.8-Building-a-Simple-College-Admission-Chatbot/README.md

             r"\bqualification\b"
         ],
         "responses": [
-            "The eligibility criteria for B.Tech programs typically " "include a minimum percentage in 10+2 with Physics, " "Chemistry, and Mathematics.
-Specific requirements "
-            "may vary by program."
+            "The eligibility criteria for B.Tech programs typically include a minimum percentage in 10+2 with Physics, Chemistry, and Mathematics.
+Specific requirements may vary by program."
         ]
     },